mre/mre.github.io.v2/blog/2017-rust-for-rubyists.md

 ```
 </a>

-Sometimes you're just interested in the successful results.
+Sometimes you're just interested in the successful operations.
 An easy way to filter out the errors is by using [`filter_map`](https://doc.rust-lang.org/std/iter/trait.Iterator.html#method.filter_map):

 <a class="example" href="https://play.rust-lang.org/?gist=afdc823ec2e165ac0a03948fb323d305&version=stable">